pweil-/origin/docs/router_sharding.md

 #### Option 1: Router is administered as a pod

 Administering the router as a pod and *NOT* as a custom top level object allows a quick implementation but reduces the ability to visualize the router infrastructure and deal with it with commands specific to routers.
 This option means that configuration visualization needs to be provided through the `inspect` or `describe` commands or by providing hooks into the router containers or storage mechanisms (etcd) so that routers can be visualized as a complete unit or as individual routers.

 - Where does configuration live: etcd, just like any other pod
 - How are shards configured: shards are configured via environment variables
-- How does OpenShift know about routers (for route allocation): routers must be registered with OpenShift via convention or configuration.
+- How does OpenShift know about routers (for route allocation): routers must be registered with OpenShift via convention  or configuration

 Pros:

-- default infra
+- Default infra
-- less custom code, config syntax fits nicely into container env vars
+- Less custom code, config syntax fits nicely into container env vars

 Cons:

-- unable to provide custom commands and visualization through the CLI
+- Unable to provide custom commands and visualization through the CLI
-- the system doesn't know about routers by default, they need to be registered somehow for route allocation
+- The system doesn't know about routers by default, they need to be registered somehow for route allocation

 #### Option 2: Router is a top level object

 Administering routers as a top level object allows administrators to use custom commands specific to routers.
 This provides a more use friendly mechanism of configuration and customizing routers.
 However, this also introduces more code for  an object that will likely be dealt with as a pod anyway.
 Routers should be a low touch configuration item that do not require many custom commands for daily administration.

 - Where does configuration live: etcd, just like any other pod
 - How are shards configured: shards are configured via custom commands and `json` syntax
 - How does OpenShift know about routers (for route allocation): routers are known to OpenShift at create time

 Pros:

-- custom administration syntax
+- Custom administration syntax
-- deal with routers as infra
+- Deal with routers as infra
-- the system knows about routers for route allocation with no extra effort
+- The system knows about routers for route allocation with no extra effort

 Cons:

-- more divergent from Kubernetes codebase which is generally bad
+- More divergent from Kubernetes codebase which is generally bad

 #### Option 3: Hybrid

 Routers could be administered with custom commands in the OpenShift client and still *NOT* be top level objects.
 This allows administrators to create and administer routers via the CLI, allows the system to explicitly know about routers when they are created, and allows more robust visualization commands.

 - Where does configuration live: etcd, just like any other pod
 - How are shards configured: shards are configured via environment variables as in the pod scenario and only created with custom commands like `create router`
 - How does OpenShift know about routers (for route allocation): routers are known to OpenShift at create time

 Pros:

-- custom administration syntax
+- Custom administration syntax
-- deal with routers as infra
+- Deal with routers as infra
-- the system knows about routers for route allocation with no extra effort
+- The system knows about routers for route allocation with no extra effort

 Cons:

-- possibly confusing that you can administer a router via custom commands or the existing pod commands
+- Possibly confusing that you can administer a router via custom commands or the existing pod commands

 ## User Requests a Route